jumbosushi/Go-Outside/README.md

 # Todo
 * Turn the app into a slack bot - makes the installation much simpler
 * Use [botkit](https://github.com/howdyai/botkit)
-* Fix Clarifai API call
+* Make Clarifai API call stable
-* Edit README so it will direct the user to deploy the app (ex. change the token to different apis)
-* Edit README to be like [this]https://github.com/CharlieHess/slack-poker-bot
+* Edit README to be like [this](https://github.com/CharlieHess/slack-poker-bot)